codefellows-portland-javascript-401d4/image-gallery/README.md

 # image-gallery
 Bunny image gallery Lab - AngularJS<br>
-Displays a text, thumbnail, and original version of an image of a little bunny
+Displays a text, thumbnail, and original version of an image of a little bunny<br>
+*Added API services for getting images<br>
+*Toggle view functionality